UCLA-MDSH/ucla-mdsh.github.io/_posts/admission/2023-07-22-requirement.md

 ## Admissions Timeline

-Applications are reviewed on a rolling basis; decisions will be released in the weeks following each deadline (priority, regular, and final deadlines).
+Applications are reviewed on a rolling basis; decisions will be released in the 4-6 weeks following each deadline (priority, regular, and final deadlines).

+The length of time it will take to release the admissions decision will depend on several factors, including the completeness of the application (transcripts, TOEFL/IELTS scores, Letter of Recommendation, etc.).
 To ensure the fastest possible processing of your application, be sure to upload all required documents.

 ## Admissions Appeals
 We acknowledge the effort required to submit an application to our program and thank each applicant for their attention to creating a high-quality submission.
 Multiple reviewers thoroughly review all applications.
 The MDSH program does not consider appeals except in light of new information.
 New information is limited to academic qualification which may include higher GPA, grades, and certification not already included in the application.
 TOFEL/IELTS scores are not considered new information.
 Due to the volume of applications, we do not provide individual feedback on the quality of applicants nor provide suggestions on how to strengthen future applications.
-If you wish to submit an appeal: email <mdsh@ucla.edu> with subject line, "Admissions Appeal" with the following content: one (1) sentence summarizing the new information, supporting documentation.
+If you wish to submit an appeal: email <mdsh@ucla.edu> with subject line, "Admissions Appeal" with the following content:
+* A one sentence summary of the new information
+* Relevant supporting documentation

 <!--** **Standard Deadline**: July 1, 2023.-->